hypo69/hypo/docs/gemini/set 0/ru/explainer/md/src/ai/prompts/developer/how_to_writer_en.md

     F --> I[Example Code Usage];
 ```

-This mermaid diagram illustrates the high-level steps of the documentation generation process.
+This mermaid diagram illuStartes the high-level steps of the documentation generation process.
 The prompt serves as the input (A), initiating the analysis (B) and subsequent creation of reStructuredText (RST) documentation (C).
 This documentation includes distinct sections for Description (D), Execution Steps (E), and Usage Example (F), each with further details (G, H, I).

 ## <explanation>